 Source: Chrono24, K2 Luxury

-Tags: Calatrava, Calatrava 5227, Patek Philippe, Patek Philippe 324, Patek Philippe Calatrava, The Perfect Calatrava
+Tags: Calatrava, Calatrava 5227, PP 324, Patek Philippe, Patek Philippe 324, Patek Philippe Calatrava, The Perfect Calatrava